aliberal/enthusiastic-petunia-43d2d/en/index.md

----
+﻿---
 lang: en
 title: Mouse Helper
 sections:
   - section_id: main
     type: section_hero
     image: /:pagelang:/images/welcome.png
-    image_alt: Welcome to MouseHelper, your mouses assistant
+    image_alt: Bienvenido a Mouse Helper, tu asistente para el ratón
-    title: Mouse Helper
+    title: Mouse Helper 3.0
+    content: >-
-    content: "*Mouse Helper*\_is a free software suite that runs on Windows (7 and above), and that will help you improve your mouse operation.\n\n"
+        ***MouseHelper*** is a free software suite of little helpers, which is available for Windows Operating System (7 and above)

+        The original ***MouseHelper*** version 2.0 has been joined by more helpers this time, allowing you to improve mouse and keyboard handling
     actions:
       - label: Download
         url: /:pagelang:/download